--Soak up spilled liquid pesticides with clay-based cat litter or another absorbent material.
-Shovel the litter into a garbage bag for appropriate disposal, and label the bag.
+- Spilled liquid pesticides - Soak up spilled liquid pesticides with clay-based cat litter or another absorbent material.
+Shovel the litter into a garbage bag for appropriate disposal.
+Be sure to label the bag.

--If you must transfer a pesticide to another container for disposal, clearly label this container as to its contents.
-Never transfer pesticides to non-pesticide containers except for immediate disposal.
-Never use food containers (e.g., milk or soda bottles) for pesticide storage.
+- NOTE: Never transfer pesticides to non-pesticide containers except for immediate use or disposal.
+Never use food containers (e.g., empty milk or beverage bottles) for storing pesticides.
 Someone may accidentally drink the contents.

--Discard rusted or damaged aerosol cans, following the product label instructions.
-In many cases, you can discard the container with your regular trash, but check with your trash collection agency first.
+- Aerosol insecticides - Discard rusted or damaged aerosol cans, following the product label instructions.
+Be extremely careful handling cans that are dented or have damaged or missing "actuators" (nozzles) because they may accidentally discharge.
+In many cases, you can wrap the container in newspaper and discard it with your regular trash, but check with your trash collection agency first.

 - Liquid pesticides in undamaged plastic bottles should be salvageable.
 Some pesticides are water insoluble and turn milky-white when water is added.
-Any pesticide that you suspect is contaminated should be discarded, rather than stored.
+Any pesticide that you suspect is contaminated should be discarded when possible, rather than stored.

-- If the pesticide container label is damaged or lost, get another copy of the label or write the name of the chemical on the container.
+- If the pesticide container label is damaged or lost, try to get another copy of the label or write at least the name of the product on the container.
 Don’t rely on your memory to recall weeks or months later what chemical is in the container or how it is applied.

-- Check with your municipal or private waste collection office about disposing of full or partially-filled pesticide containers with your regular trash.
+- Check with your municipal or private waste collection office about disposing of full or partially filled pesticide containers with your regular trash.
 A better choice is to take damaged or contaminated pesticides to an approved hazardous household chemicals collection or disposal site.
-If you do not know where it is located, contact your county Cooperative Extension Center.
+If you do not know where it is located, contact your N.C.
+Cooperative Extension center.